Code-Institute-Submissions/OurDacha/README.md

 ![Color Scheme](css/wireframes/earthy-autumn.png)

-I used [Coolors] ("https://coolors.co/") colour palette to create the colour scheme you see here.
+I used [Coolors]("https://coolors.co/") colour palette to create the colour scheme you see here.

 ## Wireframing ##
 ---